okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/main/index.md

     > **Note:** Alternatively, you can verify your email address by copying the one-time passcode from the email into the Sign-In Widget.

-5. Click **Set up later** for all the optional authenticators.
+6. Click **Set up later** for all the optional authenticators.
 The app redirects you to the home page.
-6. Click <StackSnippet snippet="tryenrollout" inline /> to sign out of the <StackSnippet snippet="applang" inline /> app.
+7. Click <StackSnippet snippet="tryenrollout" inline /> to sign out of the <StackSnippet snippet="applang" inline /> app.

 ## Add MFA with a mandatory second factor

 You can modify the application's authentication policy to require the user to have a second factor enabled for authentication.
-In this example, use the Phone authenticator.
+In this example, use the phone authenticator.

 > **Note:** Your Okta org may have different authenticators enabled by default.

 ### Enable multifactor authentication

-1. Ensure that your org has the Phone authenticator enabled by going to **Security** > **Authenticators** and checking that **Phone** is listed.
+1. Ensure that your org has the phone authenticator enabled by going to **Security** > **Authenticators** and checking that **Phone** is listed.

     If it isn't listed, add it:
     * Click **Add Authenticator**, and then click **Add** in the **Phone** authentication box.